global-asp/asp-source/en/0243_holidays-with-grandmother.md

 Her grandchildren were excited to give her the presents they brought from the city.
-“First open my gift,” said
+"First open my gift," said
 Odongo.
-“No, my gift first!” said Apiyo.
+"No, my gift first!" said Apiyo.

 ##
 After she opened the presents,